Duane321/true_theta/posts/trueskill/README.md

 - `boxing/boxing_dev.ipynb`: This notebook applies [TrueSkillThroughTime](https://github.com/glandfried/TrueSkillThroughTime.py) to boxing.
   - It runs the entire pipeline to first preprocess the data/boxer_wiki_urls.txt to fetch game history from each famous player's Wiki page, do manual corrections and de-duplications in order to have a well-formed game dataset.
 Then it does a train-test split based on each player's career path and applies algo in the `true_skill_through_time.py` file.
 The results are validated via players' skill curves through time, calibration plots of train and test sets and the AUC.

-- `ufc/ufc_dev.ipynb`: This notebook applies [TrueSkillThroughTime](https://github.com/glandfried/TrueSkillThroughTime.py) to boxing.
-  - It runs the entire pipeline to first preprocess the data/ufc_wiki_urls_v2.txt to fetch game history from each famous player's Wiki page, do manual corrections and de-duplications in order to have a well-formed game dataset.
-Then it applies algo in the `true_skill_through_time.py` file.
-The results are validated via players' skill curves through time, calibration plots of train and test sets and the AUC.

 - `data`: This folder contains raw and formatted data for each game.
   - `boxer_wiki_urls.txt`: each line has a famous boxer's url
   - `boxing_matches_cleaned.parquet`: boxing match history in winner-loser-timestamp format after some clean-up
   - `players_ge_40_matches_lst_boxing.json`: a list of boxers who have played at least 40 games in the career
-  - `ufc_wiki_urls_v2.txt`: each line has a famous ufc fighter's url
-  - `ufc_matches_cleaned.parquet`: boxing match history in winner-loser-timestamp format after some clean-up
   - `warcraft3.csv`: raw game history of warcraft3
   - `players_ge_40_matches_lst_warcraft3.json`: a list of warcraft3 players who have played at least 40 games in the career
   - `tennis_history.csv`: raw game history of tennis